DOI10.47051/QKCA8741

 Figure 1: Individuals of Atractus gigas from Birdwatcher’s House Lodge, Pichincha province, Ecuador. sa=subadult, j=juvenile, n=neonate.

-Natural history: Atractus gigas is an extremely rare semi-fossorial snake that inhabits well-preserved cloud forests as well as recently created pastures, rural gardens, and shaded coffee plantations adjacent to these forests.14 Most active Giant Ground Snakes have been seen crawling on the leaf-litter on the forest floor during the early morning or in the afternoon,14 but one adult snake was climbing on branches 1.6 m above the ground at night.8 Inactive individuals have been found hidden under rocks, rotten logs, or buried underground.1,2 An adult snake was observed feeding on a giant earthworm,1 and another produced faeces that appeared to contain small mammal remains.4 These shy and docile snakes rely mostly on their cryptic coloration as a primary line of defense.
-If handled, they usually just try to flee, but they can also use their sharp tail tip for poking as well as flatten the body dorsoventrally to appear larger.
-A clutch of 11 eggs was found under a large rotten log in a pasture near forest border.1
+Natural history: Atractus gigas is an extremely rare semi-fossorial snake that inhabits well-preserved cloud forests as well as recently created pastures, rural gardens, and shaded coffee plantations adjacent to these forests.14 Most active Giant Ground Snakes have been seen crawling on the leaf-litter on the forest floor during the early morning or in the afternoon,14 but one adult snake was climbing on branches 1.6 m above the ground at night.8 Inactive individuals have been found hidden under rocks, rotten logs, or buried underground.1,2 An adult snake was observed feeding on a giant earthworm,1 and another produced feces that appeared to contain small mammal remains.4 These shy and docile snakes rely mostly on their cryptic coloration as a primary line of defense.
+If handled, they usually just try to flee, but they can also use their sharp tail-tip for poking as well as flatten the body dorsoventrally to appear larger.
+A clutch of 11 eggs was found under a large rotten log in a pasture near the forest border.1

 Reader support helps us keep the Reptiles of Ecuador book 100% free.